Rotator Cuff Surgery in Seattle, WA

 - Surgery is the only route to improve strength.

 - Only surgery can promote healing of the tendon to bone.

 - Avoid fatty infiltration of the muscle over time (irreversible change).

 The type of surgery performed depends on numerous factors.
 However, all rotator cuff repairs can be done arthroscopically.
 In all cases, it involves taking the torn tendon and repositioning it back to it’s bone bed.
 Most repairs are done on an outpatient basis.

 This technique uses multiple small incisions (portals small enough to fit instruments the size of a pencil) by Dr. Koo to place tools into the shoulder.
 A variety of methods exist to suture the tendon back to the bone.
 The most common way is to use suture anchors (biodegradable anchors buried in bone with sutures extending from them) but other methods also exist.
 All of these techniques have the same goal; getting the tendon to heal to the bone.

 Most arthroscopic rotator cuff repairs can be performed by Dr. Koo near his Kirkland office on an outpatient basis.
 You will be placed in a sling for 4-6 weeks and participate in physical therapy sessions.

 Non-Surgical Treatment for Rotator Cuffs

 In many cases, nonoperative treatment can provide pain relief and improve the daily function of the shoulder.
-Rotator cuff tears are not life or limb threatening.
+Rotator cuff tears are not life or limb-threatening.
 You have a choice in deciding the treatment.
-Some of the commonly prescribed treatment include; rest, ice, avoidance of aggravating activity, anti-inflammatory medications, cortisone injections and physical therapy.
+Some of the commonly prescribed treatments include; rest, ice, avoidance of aggravating activity, anti-inflammatory medications, cortisone injections, and physical therapy.

 Learn more about your Rotator Cuff: